aadityachapagain/aadityachapagain.github.io/content/articles/reddit_dataset.md

 ## Getting Started

 Reddit datasets were created using Apache Beam pipeline scripts, run on Google Dataflow.
-This parallelises the data processing pipeline across many worker machines.
+This parallelizes the data processing pipeline across many worker machines.
 Apache Beam requires python >= 3.6, so you will need to set up a python => 3.6 virtual environment:

 The Dataflow scripts write conversational datasets to Google cloud storage, so you will need to create a bucket to save the dataset to.